BrianGaliwango/fast-foods/README.md

 Open terminal in the editor and run npm start

 Create a user or copy a user into currentUser in the GlobalState from users;
-Menu options will show after logged in user
+Menu options will show after logging in

 ## Available pages